HashVsEvilDead/books/summaries/workplace/003-peopleware.md

 This chapter deals with envisioning an ideal place to work.
 Even for people working in a cramped, noisy places currently, they might be in a position to create a better workplace someday.
 It discusses the theories of Christopher Alexander, especially his notion of _Organic Order_ where the building is created piecemeal, locally, paying attention to the needs of people who'll be inhabiting the space.

-The Right People
+Part III - The Right People
 ----------------

 Modern management science is more concerned with the boss's role of a principal strategist and how the work is done.
-It's much more important _who_ is doing the work.
+Management is often thought as playing out one of those battle simulation board games.
+There are no personalities or individual talents to be reckoned with in such a game; you succeed or fail based on your decisions of when and where to deploy your faceless resources.
+On the contrary, it's much more important _who_ is doing the work.
 Authors give us a formula for success as such:

   * Get the right people
   * Make them happy so they don't want to leave